• Skip to primary navigation

 Belgian Waffles made healthy with split red lentils, blood orange juice and blueberries.
 Breakfast doesn't get any better than this!

-But why did you put blood orange juice in the Belgian waffles?
-And what are blood oranges anyway?
+Why put blood orange juice in the Belgian waffles?

 I’ve been known to add regular orange juice to other recipes to sweeten it up, so I wanted to add an extra twist to these waffles by replacing some of the milk with blood orange juice.
 Naturally this idea came to me solely because that I had a big bag of blood oranges.